 You might encounter some mosquitoes and ticks on your hike.
 I would recommend putting on bug spray before you go on your hike.
 After the hike, make sure to check your head and child’s head and body for any ticks.

-We tend to use bug spray with deet when we go on hikes and then just shower it off afterward because my son is a magnet for mosquitoes.
+We tend to use bug spray with DEET when we go on hikes and then just shower it off afterward because my son is a magnet for mosquitoes.

-Kids Hiking Backpack & Parents Backpack
+Kids Hiking Backpack

-If you are going on a longer hike, I like to give the kids a little backpack they can carry on their own filled with snacks and a water bottle.
+If you are going on a longer hike, I like to give the kids a small pack they can carry on their own filled with snacks and a water bottle.
 This will let you fill your backpack with everything else you need.
-Here’s a a cute one we like for the kids.

 If you plan to hike somewhere warm, try a children’s hydration pack.
 It will hold water for them to drink out of a straw and still have room for a few snacks.

-Hiking Backpack and Camel Pack
+Adult Hiking Backpack

 I like to find a backpack big enough to hold the things I need to bring but not too heavy that it hurts my back to carry.
 That is the key to a good hiking backpack.

-If you plan to take longer hikes or hikes in very warm weather, consider getting a Camelbak.
+If you plan to take longer hikes or hikes in very warm weather, consider getting an adult-size Camelbak.
 A Camelbak has a straw and water container to allow you to drink and stay hydrated while you hike.

 Another great way to beat the heat while you hike is a cooling towel.
 Our family uses these for hiking, baseball games, festivals and any outdoor events in the summer.

 First Aid Kit

-It’s a good idea to bring a small first aid kit on the trail.
-I can’t even count the amount of times our kids have needed a band aid from tripping while hiking.
+It’s a good idea to bring a travel-size first aid kit on the trail.
+I can’t even count the number of times our kids have needed a band-aid from tripping while hiking.

 Baby Hiking Backpack

 If you are hiking with a small child, I suggest you use a baby hiking backpack.
-Carrying a small child in your arms throughout a hike or trying to get them to walk will take away from your enjoyment of the hike.
+Carrying a toddler in your arms throughout a hike or trying to get them to walk will take away from your enjoyment of the hike.